Martha Tilton Biography (Wikipedia)

-Martha Tilton (November 14, 1915, Corpus Christi, Texas - December 8, 2006, Brentwood, Los Angeles, California) was an American popular singer during America's swing era and traditional pop period.
+Martha Tilton (November 14, 1915 – December 8, 2006) was an American popular singer during America's swing era and traditional pop period.
 She is best known for her 1939 recording of "And the Angels Sing" with Benny Goodman.
-She was sometimes introduced as "The Liltin' Miss Tilton".